HubSpot/Singularity/README.md

 - Remove a deployed item.
 All running tasks (e.g. the service instances if it is a web service) are terminated and the item is unregistered from Singularity.
 Historical logs are not removed and will be connected with the item if it is re-registered to Singularity at a later stage.
 - Pause a deployed item.
 All running tasks are stopped but the item is not removed.
 Deploys of paused items are not possible.
 Users can un-pause the item to restart its tasks and be able to deploy.
 - Manually run a *Scheduled Job* or *On-Demand* item
+- Kill a running task.
+Tasks corresponding to instances of *web service* or *worker* items will be re-started instantly (possibly) in another slave.
+Scheduled tasks will behave as if the task failed and may be rescheduled to run in the future depending on whether or not the job item has *numRetriesOnFailure* set.
 - Decommission a slave which means that all tasks running in the specific slave will be migrated to other slaves
 - Decommission a *logical rack*, meaning that all slave hosts in the rack will be decommissioned.
 The *rackid* attribute can be used when running the mesos slave process to specify which rack the slave belongs to.
 For example when running in AWS a rack could corresponds to the availability zone ( /usr/local/sbin/mesos-slave --attributes=rackid:us-east-1e).